 The worst outcome of the war was the infighting between noblemen, particularly between Richard duke of York and Edmund duke of Somerset.
 York was an energetic soldier who fought in France and Ireland.
 He was the opposite of the timid and gentle Henry VI who detested war (Henry was the first king since the Norman conquest not to have commanded an army).
 Of York, Winston Churchill writes: “He was a virtuous, law-respecting, slow-moving, and highly competent prince.
 Every office entrusted to him by the Lancastrian regime had been ably and faithfully discharged” (187).
 York’s rivalry with Somerset eventually exploded into violent conflict.
 Meanwhile, Henry lost the support of Parliament when Normandy fell to France.

 While fighting descended upon his noblemen, in 1453 Henry VI suffered a complete mental collapse (possibly the result of catatonic schizophrenia or perhaps an unlucky inheritance from the mad King Charles VI of France).
-Henry was wholly speechless and unaware of things happening around him -including the birth of his son, Edward.
+Henry was rendered wholly speechless and unaware of things happening around him -including the birth of his own son, Edward.
 Henry had to be spoon-fed for months.
 In his stead, Richard duke of York was put in place as regent “Lord Protector,” an office which he held faithfully and dutifully.
-Many nobles were pleased with York’s. capable and sound leadership (in contrast to the current king).
-And just as things appeared dire for the Henry, he suddenly and unexpectedly recovered his faculties by Christmas 1454.
-When Henry regained consciousness, Richard was pushed out of favor again (he was never particularly well-liked by Queen Margaret), and the duke of Somerset returned to his station at the court of Henry, and this was an act of treachery in the eyes of York.
-This was the beginning of the Wars of the Roses -a latter-named war by Sir Walter Scott in the 19th century as a result of the dueling household roses.
-The emblem of Henry’s house was the red rose of Lancaster, and the emblem of Richard’s house was the white rose of York.
+Many nobles were pleased with York’s capable and sound leadership (in contrast to their current king).
+And just as things appeared dire for Henry, he suddenly and unexpectedly recovered his faculties by Christmas 1454.
+When he regained consciousness, Richard was pushed out of favor again (he was never particularly well-liked by Queen Margaret), and the duke of Somerset returned to his station at the court of Henry.
+This was an act of treachery in the eyes of York.
+It was the beginning of the Wars of the Roses -a latter-named moniker devised by Sir Walter Scott in the 19th century as a result of the dueling household emblems.
+Henry’s house was the red rose of Lancaster, and Richard’s house was the white rose of York.

 “Henry was his mother’s stupid offspring, not his father’s, a son greatly degenerated from his father, who did not cultivate the art of war… a mild-spoken, pious, but half-witted in affairs of state” -John Whethamstead, the Abbot of St. Albans commenting on Henry VI’s mental breakdown in 1453.

 The victories continued for York.
-He and his allies were far more popular than the frivolous King Henry and his power-hungry Queen Margaret (her sole goal was to ensure the successorship of her son, Edward).
+He and his allies were far more popular than the frivolous King Henry and his power-hungry Queen (Margaret’s sole goal was to ensure the successorship of her son, Edward).
 In July 1460, Warwick invaded England from his stronghold in Calais, France and he captured King Henry (again) during the Battle of Northampton.
 Warwick’s forces slaughtered Henry’s entire royal guard as they closed in on his tent.
-The king was found alone in his tent, captured by a lowly archer, and Warwick’s men whisked Henry away into captivity.
+The king was found sitting alone, captured by a lowly archer, and Warwick’s men quickly whisked the harmless king away into captivity.
 It was a sensational win for the Yorkists.